 What to do when someone dies provides a brief outline to guide you through the process of what to do when someone dies: the steps that must be taken, the information that must be gathered and the legal terms that may be encountered.

-What to do when someone dies (PDF 260KB) England & Wales version.
+- What to do when someone dies (PDF 260KB) England and Wales version.
 Updated 2020

-Why make a Lasting Power of Attorney?
-(PDF 420KB) England & Wales version.
+- Why make a Lasting Power of Attorney?
+(PDF 420KB) England and Wales version.
 Updated August 2019

 About being a personal representative (UK)